-The required employer contribution is determined actuarially, based on the annual cost of accrual of benefits and amortization of the unfunded actuarial liability offset by employee contributions.
-Because the System is in a surplus position in excess of the annual cost of accrual of benefits, there is no required employer contribution for fiscal year 2017 and fiscal year 2018.
+The required employer contribution is determined actuarially, based on the normal cost of accrual of benefits and amortization of the unfunded actuarial liability offset by employee contributions.
+Because the System is in a surplus position, and the amortization of the surplus is greater than the annual cost of accrual of benefits, there is no required employer contribution for fiscal year 2018 and fiscal year 2019.